rfo909/RForth/FirmwareWords.md

 >>str               (ptr -- ptr) -- advance past string or buffer (length byte + 1)
 ```

+(See also the [Bytecode instruction set](InstructionSet.md) which contains base functionality, like add,
+sub, print, cr etc)

 Useful addresses
 ----------------
 A number of both memory areas are allocated in the ACode file.
 When the program starts,